 - Private Attorneys’ Offices

-The purpose of the Pi Gamma Mu Honor Society is to recognize excellence and scholarly achievement in the study of the social sciences.
+The purpose of the International Honor Society and Phi Gamma Mu Society is to recognize excellence and scholarly achievement in the study of the social sciences.
 Our Georgia Epsilon Chapter is open to Shorter University students majoring in criminal justice, economics, history, political science, and psychology.
 To be invited to join, students must attain a grade average of “B” or better and have taken 20 or more semester hours in the social sciences.
 In addition to honoring the achievements of its members, Pi Gamma Mu provides opportunities through service projects, publications, scholarships, and lectureship grants.

 Pi Gamma Mu, the oldest honor society in the social sciences, was founded in 1924 and became an international honorary in 1980.
 Famous members of the society include Antarctic explorer Rear Admiral Richard Byrd, who served as the society’s president in 1928, and President Lyndon Baines Johnson, who joined as a student.